What is educationalese?

 Take care of your doubt

 Don’t let the doubt of “are they really learning?” derail your homeschooling.
 Step back a moment.
-School doesn’t have to have books, paper and pencils to happen.
+Education doesn’t have to have books, paper and pencils to happen.
 Learning happens everywhere.
 Take a course in educationalese to reframe your day.
 You’ll see the explosion in how much your children learn.. without changing a thing!